All about Paul Rand

 “I do not use humour consciously, I just go that way naturally.
 A well known example is my identity for United Parcels Service: to take an escutcheon – a medieval symbol which inevitably seems pompous today – and then stick a package on top of it, that is funny.”

-Speak Up published a story back in 2005 about what is possibly Paul Rand’s final logo design.
-Nice article.
+Speak Up published a story back in 2005 about what is possibly Paul Rand’s final logo.
+And here are a few videos of the legendary designer.

 - Steve Jobs interview about working with Paul Rand (1993)